-After the euphoria of England's run to the UEFA Euro 1996 semi-finals on home soil and a gripping title race between Manchester United and Newcastle United the previous Premier League campaign, the two sides were the main protagonists again in 1996/97, with Sir Alex Ferguson's side winning their fourth PL crown in just five seasons.
+The nation was gripped by the euphoria of England's run to the UEFA Euro 1996 semi-finals on home soil, which followed on from a nail-biting title race between Manchester United and Newcastle United the previous Premier League campaign.
+The two sides were the main protagonists again in 1996/97, with Sir Alex Ferguson's side winning their fourth PL crown in just five seasons.

 Newcastle, who had let a 12-point lead slip to Man Utd in 1995/96, made a statement of their intent clear with the world-record signing of England’s Alan Shearer, who arrived at his hometown club from Blackburn Rovers for £15million in July.

-But it was another English star, who had not featured in Euro 1996, that made his mark on the opening day of the season.
-Manchester United academy starlet David Beckham scored from inside his own half as the Red Devils beat Wimbledon 3-0 at Selhurst Park.
+But it was another English star, who had not featured in Euro 96, that made his mark on the opening day of the season.
+Man United academy starlet David Beckham scored from inside his own half as the Red Devils beat Wimbledon 3-0 at Selhurst Park.

-Fabrizio Ravanelli, who joined Middlesbrough after scoring in Juventus' UEFA Champions League final victory over Ajax the previous season, scored a hat-trick in Boro's 3-3 draw with Liverpool on his debut in August.
+Fabrizio Ravanelli, who joined Middlesbrough after scoring in Juventus' UEFA Champions League final victory over Ajax the previous campaign, marked his league debut with a hat-trick in Boro's 3-3 draw with Liverpool in August.
 Other notable recruits included his former Juve team-mate Gianluca Vialli at Chelsea, for whom Ruud Gullit was made player-manager after an impressive debut season.

-Patrick Vieira arrived at Arsenal while Patrik Berger joined Liverpool, who saw legendary striker Ian Rush depart for Leeds United.
+Patrick Vieira arrived at Arsenal while Patrik Berger moved to Liverpool, who saw legendary striker Ian Rush depart for Leeds United.